leerob/Guesstimator/README.md

 If you look at the raw data.csv, you'll notice I removed results that were primarily restaurants and adjusted the rankings based on the number of data sources.
 For more explanation and a full rundown of how I created this program, check out my blog post here.

-##Known Issues
+##Issues
-You'll have to create an edge case if two bars somehow happened to have the same address.
-You should never have more than three data sources in your .csv file.
+You'll have to create an edge case if two bars somehow happen to have the same address.
+You should never have more data sources in your .csv file than search engine modules.
 If you do, then two bars with the same address are getting bucketed together.